flowr-analysis/vscode-flowr/README.md

 vscode-flowr is not available on the Visual Studio Marketplace yet.
 For now, we recommend installing from GitHub Releases, or building from source.

 ### From GitHub Releases
 You can find official releases of the extension in the [Releases](https://github.com/Code-Inspect/vscode-flowr/releases) section of the repository.
-Simply select the version you'd like to download, open up the Assets section at the bottom, and download the `vscode-flowr-[version].vsix` contained in it.
+Simply select the version you would like to download, open up the Assets section at the bottom, and download the `vscode-flowr-[version].vsix` contained in it.

 From Visual Studio Code, open the Extensions tab and click on the three dots in the top right to select "Install from VSIX..."
 Alternatively, you can use the Command Palette to select the option directly.
 Then, you can select the `vsix` file you downloaded to install it.